The reasons it’s hard and the steps to take.

 You might just ask.
-Depending on the nature of the email, you might reply and ask who this person is.
-The risk, and the reason I don’t recommend this, is you might be replying to spam, and will get more spam as a result, or you might be replying to a scammer, who’ll then use the opportunity to string you along further.
-That’s why I say this approach really depends on the nature of the email.
+Depending on the email, you might reply and ask who this person is.
+The risk, and the reason I don’t recommend this, is you’re probably replying to spam and will get more spam as a result, or you might reply to a scammer, who’ll then use the opportunity to string you along further.
+That’s why I say this approach really depends on the email.

 You might search for the email address.
 The reason I don’t recommend this is that, as I mentioned above, the “From:” address could be fake, and any information you find online will have nothing to do with your situation.
 On the other hand, I’ve occasionally found surprising amounts of information simply by Googling an email address.

 Straws to avoid

 Avoid online services claiming to find people for you.

 When you search for an email address or name, you’re likely to encounter ads for services that claim to be able to find anyone.
 Some may be legitimate, but will string you along until you find they require payment to get the results they supposedly have.
 Others are scams and skip right to the “payment required” step.

 This is where a quick phone call to your attorney might be in order.
 If nothing else, they may be able to either perform the search using trusted tools they have access to or recommend a tool for you to use directly.